jeremiedecock/pywi-cta/README.rst

 Features
 ========

-The PyWI library contains:
+The PyWI and PyWI-CTA libraries contain:

 * wavelet transform and wavelet filtering functions for image multiresolution analysis and filtering;
 * additional filter to remove some image components (non-significant pixels clusters);
-* a set of generic filtering performance estimators (MSE, NRMSE, SSIM, PSNR, image moment's difference), some relying on the scikit-image Python library (supplementary estimators can be easily added to meet particular needs);
+* a set of generic filtering performance estimators (MSE, angular precision, energy loss, contamination rate, ...), some relying on the scikit-image Python library (supplementary estimators can be easily added to meet particular needs);
 * a graphical user interface to visualize the filtering process in the wavelet transformed space;
 * an Evolution Strategies (ES) algorithm known in the mathematical optimization